-Advance Payment of Fares - The advance payment of fares is a deferred inflow and represent pre-payments of vanpool fares and January 2016 calendar month passes out on consignment.
-The balance represents payments received, but not yet due, from an Air National Guard vanpool group as well as some January monthly passes distributed in December but not finalized until January.
+Advance Payment of Fares - The advance payment of fares is a deferred inflow and represent pre-payments of vanpool fares and January 2017 calendar month passes out on consignment.
+The balance represents payments received, but not yet due, from some January monthly passes distributed in December but not finalized until January.